indiana-university/rivet-docs/content/add-ons/rivet-switch.md

   - Forms
 ---
 ## Getting started
-The Rivet switch add-on requires the use of the core Rivet CSS.
+The Rivet switch Add-on requires the use of the core Rivet CSS.
 You can find out more about how to get started in [the Rivet documentation](https://rivet.iu.edu/components/).
 Once you are using Rivet, you can download the Rivet switch source files and include them in your project.

 ### Note: `closest()` polyfill
 The Rivet Switch uses the `.closest()` JavaScript method which works in all modern web browsers, but requires a small polyfill to add support for Internet Explorer 11.
 The main Rivet JavaScript file (`rivet.js`) already includes the `closest()` polyfill so if you are using it on your page there is no need to add it.